Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Cowra has 261 active public transport stops, all of which are bus stops.
 These stops are served by 32 different routes that together offer 440 weekly passenger trips.
-The average distance from residents to the nearest transport stop is 179 meters, indicating excellent accessibility.
+The average distance from a resident's location to the nearest transport stop is 179 meters, indicating excellent transport accessibility.

-On average, there are 62 trips per day across all routes, resulting in approximately one weekly trip per individual stop.
+On average, there are 62 trips per day across all routes, which equates to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport